You can now control Roku directly from your Apple Watch

 Think about it: Roku’s replaced something that was initially conceptualized and marketed as a lazy, frivolous convenience with something lazier, more frivolous, and way more convenient.
 Oh, how I love the 21st Century.

 As you’d expect, the Roku Apple Watch app lets you control every facet of your streaming box, allowing you to switch channels and pause playback with ease.
 Crucially, it enables you to do that without desperately hunting for a tiny remote control that’s, let’s face it, probably buried within the deepest recesses of your couch.
+You can thank Roku app development partners like Zemoga for innovative features like these.

 The app experience bears a strong resemblance to the official Roku mobile app